 - New York

-California, Connecticut, Michigan, Rhode Island, and Washington D.C. are not compact states and do not currently have any pending legislation to join the eNLC.
+California, Connecticut, Nevada, Michigan, and Washington D.C. are not compact states and do not currently have any pending legislation to join the eNLC.

 How does the Nurse Licensure Compact impact travel nurses?

 So, you might be wondering, “Why is the eNLC important for travel nurses?”
 According to the National Council of State Boards of Nursing (NCSBN), travel nurses should note: “When a nurse is on a travel assignment at a facility and the nurse who holds a multistate license has a primary state of legal residence in the compact home state, that nurse can practice in the remote compact state under the multistate privilege to practice as long as the nurse maintains legal residence status in the home state.”

 Travel nurses who are eligible for a multistate license will save time, money and stress.
 As a travel nurse, you may move across multiple states for work.
 Before the Compact State Nursing License came into effect, nurses had to get a license for each state they worked in.
 This is not only time consuming but is also costly.
 The eNLC enables travel nurses to obtain one license and avoid paying extra application and verification fees.
 This agreement also creates a more seamless process for travel nurses.
 With a valid compact license, nurses can start practicing immediately in other compact nursing states, which can eliminate some of the stress of having to quickly line up another travel contract after a current assignment ends.